nfuhs/get-started-elm/README.md

 I hope you enjoyed reading it if so feel free to follow me on [GitHub](https://github.com/nfuhs) or [Twitter](https://twitter.com/NorbertFuhs)

-If you have any questions left just post an issue in the blogpost repo:
+If you have any questions left just post an issue in this repository:

 [https://github.com/nfuhs/get-started-elm](https://github.com/nfuhs/get-started-elm)